Spartacus movie review (1960)

 The movie introduces us to the world of slavery in antiquity.
 It starts with slave trader Lentulus Batiatus (played by Peter Ustinov), also a real historical figure, who is looking to purchase slaves at a Roman mine.
-We get a taste of the harsh working conditions that slaves faced in these mines.
-We are then taken to a gladiator school where slaves are trained to become gladiators.
+The movie gives a taste of the harsh working conditions that slaves faced in these mines.
+It then takes us to a gladiator school where slaves are trained to become gladiators.
 A riot breaks out at the school and slaves escape to later form an army of gladiators.

-At some point in the movie, we get to see the Roman Senate where senators are alarmed by Spartacus' advances and multiple victories against Roman armies.
-At another point, we are taken to a Roman bath where Crassus and young Caesar discuss the threat of this slave army.
-We also enter the splendid villa of Marcus Licinius Crassus.
-Throughout the movie there are amazing shots of the city of Rome and the Roman Forum.
-The special effects were definitely quite good for their time!
+where Crassus and young Caesar discuss the threat of this slave army and the splendid villa of Marcus Licinius Crassus.
+Throughout the movie there are nice shots of the city of Rome and of the Roman Forum and it can be said that the special effects were quite good for their time.

-Overall, an amazing movie, amazing because of its historical accuracy, special effects and great acting (the choice of actors couldn't have been better).
-The movie was actually extremely popular back in the 1960s.
-It was actually Universal Studios most profitable movie ever until the early 70s!
+ever made and according to us among the best movies of all time because of its historical accuracy, great acting (the choice of actors couldn't have been better) and decent special effects.
+The movie was extremely popular back in the 1960s.
+It was actually Universal Studios' most profitable movie ever until the early 70s!
 Interestingly, the screenwriter Dalton Trumbo had been blacklisted (during America's witchhunt of communists in the 1950s) and President JFK ended the blacklisting after watching the movie.